 You can also use an element inside your frame to act as a frame.
 To be considered a frame, the general consensus is the the framing element should cover at least 2 sides of the photo.
 It could be on either sides or in a L or U shape.
 It could be be almost anything.
 Most commonly used are trees or window frames.

-The natural frame will bring depth to the photo as well as bring emphasis on your main subject.Here are a few examples.
+The natural frame will bring depth to the photo as well as bring emphasis on your main subject.Here’ example.

 If you want to make your main subject sand out, it needs to be different from the rest of the image.
 It can be different in many ways.
 Most commonly, you’ll find a lightness/darkness contrast and/or strong color contrasts.
 To help with lightness/darkness contrasts, you could convert your file into black and white or a single color.
 As for color contrasts, complementary colors work really well.
-Here are 2 examples.
+Here is an example.